-This report updates the gewog- and town-level poverty maps for Bhutan using the SAE technique and the most recent Bhutan Living Standard Survey (BLSS 2022) and PHCB 2017.
-Three key findings of the report are as follows: (a) it is observed to be higher poverty in south-west and central-south region, while it is observed lower poverty in north-west and northern regions; (b) there is a large variation in poverty rates across Gewog/towns within the same district; and (c) Gewog/towns with the highest number of the poor are primarily in Thimphu, Chhukha, Zhemgang, and Samtse.
+This report updates the district- and town-level poverty maps for Bhutan using the SAE technique and the most recent Bhutan Living Standard Survey (BLSS 2022) and PHCB 2017.
+Three key findings of the report are as follows: (a) poverty is high in districts in mountainous areas bordering India and low in districts in the central part of the country and those bordering China; (b) there is a large variation in poverty rates across towns within the same district; and (c) towns with the highest number of the poor are primarily in Thimphu, Chhukha, Zhemgang, and Samtse.

 These results can be used to design budget allocations to maximize the impact of poverty reduction programs by allocating more budget to districts and Gewogs/towns with higher poverty headcount rates, poverty gap index, poverty severity index, and number of poor.
-The wide disparity across Gewogs/towns within the same Dzongkhag/ district reinforces the need to target poverty reduction, service delivery and social protection interventions at the Gewog/ town level.
+The wide disparity across Gewogs/towns within the same Dzongkhag/ district reinforces the need to target poverty reduction, service delivery and social protection interventions at the Gewog/town level.
 The estimated poverty rate and number of poor Bhutanese can be used to locate the poor and inform policy decisions that aim to reduce poverty and spatial inequality in the country.
-The prominent geographical disparity at the Gewog/Town level suggests the need for policies to boost economic growth in poor areas and narrow the income gap.
+The prominent geographical disparity at the Gewog level suggests the need for policies to boost economic growth in poor areas and narrow the income gap.
 Moreover, by integrating poverty maps with other spatial information, these results can be used to analyze the relationships between poverty and other development indicators such as infrastructure access, market access, public service delivery, exposure to natural hazards, climate change vulnerability, and agricultural production.
 In other words, a potential extension to this poverty mapping exercise that might help pinpoint the reasons pockets of poverty remain economically stagnant and potential solutions to improve their living standards is overlaying the poverty map with geographical information on social services, infrastructure, and social conditions.